windmill-labs/windmilldocs/docs/how-tos/0_self_host.md

 ```

 Setting the `WM_BASE_URL` configures Windmill to use it as its base url,
-but also configures the Caddy to use it as the domain.
+but also configures Caddy to use it as the domain.

 ### Deployment